kirshanthans/raytracer/README.md

 # Ray Tracer
-Ray Tracing in One Weekend Implementation
+A rudimentary ray tracer implemention as in the book **Ray Tracing in One Weekend**

 To Run